Situational leadership theory

-Situational Leadership emerged as one of a related group of two-factor theories of leadership, many of which originated in research done at Ohio State University in the 1960s.
-These two-factor theories hold that possibilities in leadership style are composed of combinations of two main variables: task behavior and relationship behavior.
-Various terms are used to describe these two concepts, such as initiating structure or direction for task behavior and consideration or socioemotional support for relationship behavior.
-Related leadership models include Blake and Mouton's Managerial Grid and Reddin's 3D Theory.

-In the late 1970s/early 1980s, Hersey and Blanchard both developed their own slightly divergent versions of the Situational Leadership Theory: the Situational Leadership Model (Hersey) and the Situational Leadership II model (Blanchard et al.).
+In the late 1970s/ early 1980s, Hersey and Blanchard both developed their own slightly divergent versions of the Situational Leadership Theory: The Situational Leadership Model (Hersey) and the Situational Leadership II model (Blanchard et al.).
+In 2018, it was agreed that the Blanchard version of the model be trademarked as SLII and the Hersey version of the model to remain trademarked as Situational Leadership.

-The fundamental principle of the situational leadership model is that there is no single "best" style of leadership.
-Effective leadership is task-relevant, and the most successful leaders are those who adapt their leadership style to the performance readiness (ability and willingness) of the individual or group they are attempting to lead or influence.
+The fundamental principle of the Situational Leadership Model is that there is no single "best" style of leadership.
+Effective leadership is task-relevant, and the most successful leaders are those who adapt their leadership style to the Performance Readiness level (ability and willingness) of the individual or group they are attempting to lead or influence.
 Effective leadership varies, not only with the person or group that is being influenced, but it also depends on the task, job, or function that needs to be accomplished.

-The Situational Leadership Model has two fundamental concepts: leadership style and the individual or group's performance readiness level, also referred to as maturity level or development level.
+Several studies do not support all of the prescriptions offered by situational leadership theory.

 Leadership styles

 Hersey and Blanchard characterized leadership style in terms of the amount of task behavior and relationship behavior that the leader provides to their followers.
-They categorized all leadership styles into four behavior styles, which they named S1 to S4.
+They categorized all leadership styles into four behavior styles based on combinations of either high or low task behavior and relationship behavior, which they named S1 to S4.
 The titles for three of these styles differ depending on which version of the model is used.

 Of these, no one style is considered optimal for all leaders to use all the time.
-Effective leaders need to be flexible and must adapt themselves according to the situation.
+Situational Leadership holds that effective leaders need to be flexible and must adapt themselves according to the situation.

-Maturity levels
+Performance Readiness levels

 The right leadership style will depend on the person or group being led.
-The Hersey–Blanchard situational leadership theory identified four levels of maturity M1 through M4:
+The Situational Leadership Model identifies four levels of Performance Readiness R1-R4:

-Maturity levels are also task-specific.
-A person might be generally skilled, confident, and motivated in their job, but would still have a maturity level M1 when asked to perform a task requiring skills they don't possess.
-Blanchard's Situational Leadership II makes some changes to these, relabelling all as development levels rather than maturity levels to avoid stigma around the idea of immaturity, and making some distinctions in M1 and M2, now D1 and D2 in this subsequent version.
+Performance Readiness levels are also task-specific.
+A person might be generally skilled, confident, and motivated in their job, but would still have a Performance Readiness level R1 when asked to perform a task requiring skills they don't possess.
+Blanchard's SLII Model makes some changes to these, relabeling all as development levels rather than Performance Readiness.

+In later editions of Management of Organizational Behavior, the follower's development continuum was changed from Maturity levels to Follower Readiness, indicative of how ready a person is to perform a specific task, not a personal characteristic.
+In the ninth edition, it was further refined and relabeled Performance Readiness.
+According to Hersey, Performance Readiness is dynamic and as it changes, depending on the task at hand, it also varies, depending on the individual and the specific situation.